-Mary Ellen Cook is the Clinical Director of Newtown Psychotherapy Center.
-As a licensed Psychological Counselor and a National Certified Counselor, she has extensive experience in building a trusted therapeutic relationship while providing strategies and support to help clients recognize their abilities and explore their possibilities.
+Mary Ellen Cook is the Founder and Clinical Director of Newtown Psychotherapy & Life Coaching Center.
+As a licensed Professional Counselor and a National Certified Counselor, she has extensive experience in building a trusted therapeutic relationship while providing strategies and support to help clients recognize their abilities and explore their possibilities.

 As a seasoned therapist working with individuals, couples, and families for more than a decade, Liz has experience with people of all ages to improve overall mental health, implement treatment plans, manage the intake process, and network on behalf of patients to ensure they have the resources needed to live a more fulfilling, healthy life.

 Liz has also spent much of her career with the Department of Human Services where she worked with children and families on treatment plans that support children in foster care and families needing assistance.